I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 Well, Rubio has said, if you don't secure the border, I'm not signing the rest of this bill, which is devoted to path to citizenship.

-And then at the end of his bite, Schumer said, we just want to make sure it's very important, both substantively and politically, that there is a secure border, and we're gonna work for it.
+And then at the end of his bite, Schumer said, We just want to make sure it's very important, both substantively and politically, that there is a secure border, and we're going to work for it.

 It's very important.

-But if there isn't one, it's not gonna derail us.
+But if there isn't one, it's not going to derail us.

 And I understood Senator Rubio to say that it might derail him.

-Governor Chris Christie uh paid tribute last night to President Obama.
+Governor Chris Christie paid tribute last night to President Obama.

 Delivering his keynote speech at a New Jersey Chamber of Commerce dinner, Governor Christie thanked Senators Bob Menendez and Frank Lautenberg, also in attendance, before he added, quote, I will end the political portion of this program by thanking the President of the United States, close quote.